Sovereign-Labs/sovereign-sdk/sov-modules/sov-modules-impl/accounts/README.md

 1. It is possible to update the public key associated with a given address using the `CallMessage::UpdatePublicKey(..)` message.
 To do so, the sender must prove that they possess the private key that corresponds to the new public key.

-1. Account nonce is increased on every processed message, the nonce guards against double spending attack and introduces a transaction ordering.
+1. Each processed message increases the account nonce.
+This serves to protect against double-spending attacks and ensures proper transaction ordering.

-1. It is possible to query the `Accounts` module with `QueryMessage::GetAccount(..)` message ang get account corresponding to the given public key.
+1. It is possible to query the `Accounts` module with a `QueryMessage::GetAccount(..)` message and get the account corresponding to the given public key.

 ### The Accounts module makes the following guarantees: